Materials-Consortia/OPTIMADE/optimade.md

 ### Unexpected types

-If a test is formulated for a property against a value of unexpected type, the implementation SHOULD attempt to convert the literal string value to the type of the search parameter (e.g., 'x > "0.0"' where x is a coordinate MUST treat this expression as numeric filter 'x > 0', and 's = 0' search against text parameter 's' MUST perform string comparison as in 's = "0"').
+If a test is formulated for a property against a value of unexpected type, it is, if possible for the API implementation, recommended to handle this by converting the literal string value to the type of the search parameter (e.g., 'x > "0.0"' where x is a coordinate would be treated as numeric filter 'x > 0', and 's = 0' search against text parameter 's' would perform string comparison as in 's = "0"').
 Strings are converted to numbers using the token syntax specified in [section '5.1.
-Lexical tokens'](#h.5.1),
+Lexical tokens'](#h.5.1), p.
-p.
 "Numeric values"; numbers SHOULD be converted to strings using the libc '%g' format.
-The application MUST supply a warning in the response when conversion was performed and specify the actual search values that were used.
+If a conversion is performed, the API implementation SHOULD supply a warning in the response and specify the actual search values that were used.
+It is, however, also permissible for the API implementation to return an error when encountering a filter comparison using unexpected types.

 ### Examples